 Stitch Fix (SFIX) Receives a Rating Update from a Top Analyst

-According to TipRanks.com, Squali is a top 100 analyst with an average return of 26.6% and a 68.6% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 17.8% and a 64.8% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Stitch Fix with a $30.50 average price target, a 32.0% upside from current levels.
-In a report released yesterday, Stifel Nicolaus also maintained a Buy rating on the stock with a $32.00 price target.
+Stitch Fix has an analyst consensus of Moderate Buy, with a price target consensus of $30.00, implying a 42.7% upside from current levels.
+In a report issued on March 5, SunTrust Robinson also maintained a Buy rating on the stock with a $38.00 price target.

 See today’s analyst top recommended stocks >>